cockroachdb/docs/cockroachcloud/create-a-serverless-cluster.md

 {% include cockroachcloud/filter-tabs/create-cluster-cloud.md %}

 This page walks you through the process of creating a cluster using {{ site.data.products.serverless }}.
-Note that only [{{ site.data.products.db }} Console Administrators](console-access-management.html#console-admin) can create clusters.
+Note that only [{{ site.data.products.db }} org administrators](authorization.html#org-administrator-legacy) can create clusters.
 If you are a Developer and need to create a cluster, contact your {{ site.data.products.db }} Administrator.

 ## Before you begin